 - Blood Knight: His Vaapad fighting style weaponizes it, using his own inner darkness and that of his foe to increase his power.

-- Broken Pedestal: Mace still respected and even trusted Dooku to a degree after he left the Jedi Order, even defending him when Padmé suggests he was behind her attempted assassination.
+- Mace still respected and trusted Count Dooku to a degree after he left the Jedi Order, even defending him when Padmé suggests he was behind her attempted assassination.
 He is not pleased when he learns Dooku really was behind it all along, holding a lightsaber to his throat just before the Battle of Geonosis begins.

-- The Comically Serious: When Mace had to team up with Jar Jar Binks in "The Disappeared", his serious demeanor is there to offset Jar Jar's wackiness.
+- The Comically Serious: When Mace has to team up with Jar Jar Binks in "The Disappeared", his serious demeanor is present to offset Jar Jar's wackiness.

 - Cool Sword: Mace has a purple lightsaber, which stands out amongst the blue and green lightsabers all the other Jedi tend to have.